Technology Spillovers, Asset Redeployability, and Corporate Financial Policies

 Date Written: July 28, 2016

 Prior research shows that technology spillovers across firms increase innovation, productivity, and value.
-We study how firms finance their own investment and growth stimulated by technology spillovers from their technological peer firms.
+We study how firms finance their own growth stimulated by technology spillovers from their technological peer firms.
 We find that greater technology spillovers lead to higher leverage.
-Furthermore, we find that this effect is the result of technology spillovers increasing asset redeployability, as evidenced by more collateralized borrowing and asset transactions.
+This is the result of technology spillovers increasing asset redeployability, as evidenced by more collateralized borrowing and asset transactions.
 Borrowing costs also decrease.
 Exogenous variation in the R&D tax credits of other firms allows us to identify the causal effect of technology spillovers on a given firm.

-Keywords: Innovation; Technology spillovers; Research and development; Financial policies; Capital structure; Asset redeployability; Cost of debt
+Keywords: Innovation; Technology spillovers; Capital structure; Asset redeployability; Cost of debt

 Suggested Citation: Suggested Citation